karishmaslaud/OffensEval/README.md

 Keras: <br/>
 https://keras.io/ <br/>

-#For classical methods please give credit to the following author:
+#For classical methods please give credit to the following author while using the code:
 A fair portion of the code for Classical Methods borrowed from the following repository with some minor changes:
 Ahmed Hammad.
 "Offensive-Language-Detection".
 Github Repository:https://github.com/ahmedhammad97/Offensive-Language-Detection.
 Accessed:2020-01-25<br/>
 Exact Section:https://github.com/ahmedhammad97/Offensive-Language-Detection/blob/master/classifying.py